adityarajverma/SQLPRACTISE/README.md

 - **Scholarship Table**: Associates students with scholarship amounts and the date they received them.

-This setup ensures proper relationships between students, programs, and scholarships in a structured manner. 🚀
+This setup ensures proper relationships between students, programs, and scholarships in a structured manner. 🚀 **
+Please see 3_PractiseQuery.sql file for all query and there solution.I hope you first try this and later see the solution from here.**

 For more detailed information and additional SQL queries, you can refer to the original article on GeeksforGeeks: citeturn0search0 https://www.geeksforgeeks.org/sql-query-interview-questions/?ref=lbp